ADACS-Australia/PyFHD/docs/source/develop/contribution_guide.md

     assert np.array_equal(indices, expected_indices)
 ```

 Pytest fixtures have the ability to group other fixtures too, take `test_cal_auto_ratio_divide` as an example, `test_cal_auto_ratio_divide` was set up with multiple pytest fixtures with multiple parameters.
 These pytest fixtures in `test_cal_auto_ratio_divide` automatically generate groups of tests without duplicating code for each test.
 You should also notice the use of the `numpy.testing` library as well.
 The below code generates 6 tests using the fixtures `tag` and `run` primarily.
 This test also shows how you can skip certain groups if you need to.
+Please take note as the comments go into more detail and I've added doc strings that aren't present in the tests to be more descriptive.

 ```python
 from PyFHD.io.pyfhd_io import recarray_to_dict